ChenZhongPu/data-structure-swufe/jargon.md

 # Jargon
 Generally, it is challenging for a Chinese beginner to understand the jargon in the field of computer science.
-This section will introduce some common jargon in the field of computer science and their Chinese translation.
+This section will introduce some common jargon in this course and their Chinese translation.

 ## A
 - Algorithm：算法